-A compensation order is an order made by the court requiring the payment of a sum of money to a victim for loss or damage suffered as a result of the criminal conduct.
+A compensation order is an order made by the court when sentencing a defendant, in addition to or in place of other sentencing options, requiring the payment of a sum of money to a victim for loss or damage suffered as a result of the criminal conduct.
+A defendant who fails to pay may be committed to prison.